Conditional functions

 └──---──────────────────────────────────────────────────────────────────────────┘

-The type returned is a DateTime64 as the DataTime32 must be promoted to 64 bit for the comparison.
+The type returned is a DateTime64 as the DateTime32 must be promoted to 64 bit for the comparison.

 least

-Returns the least across a list of values.
-All of the list members must be of comparable types.
+This function returns the smallest value from a list of input expressions.
+All provided values must be of comparable data types.

 SELECT least(1, 2, toUInt8(3), 3.) result, toTypeName(result) type